(Updated Nov. 1, 2023)

-When outfielder Curt Flood balked at joining the Phillies after being dealt with catcher Tim McCarver, reliever Joe Hoerner and outfielder Byron Browne in October 1969, the Cardinals almost sent third baseman Shannon as a replacement.
+When outfielder Curt Flood balked at joining the Phillies after being dealt with catcher Tim McCarver, reliever Joe Hoerner and outfielder Byron Browne in October 1969, the Cardinals almost sent Shannon as a replacement.

 In December 1969, published reports surfaced that the Mets were talking about a deal for Shannon to replace third baseman Ed Charles, who was released.
 The Mets instead acquired third baseman Joe Foy from the Royals for outfielder Amos Otis and pitcher Bob Johnson.